Comparing the Extrinsic Orbital Hall Effect in Centrosymmetric and Noncentrosymmetric Systems: Insights from Bilayer Transition Metal Dichalcogenides: Summary and discussions

 Three distinct extrinsic mechanisms are identified.
 The first is a Fermi surface contribution to the side-jump mechanism, which arises from an anomalous driving term and contributes to the zeroth-order off-diagonal part of the density matrix.
 Additionally, corrections to the band-diagonal density matrix at zeroth order lead to a second side-jump contribution, originating from the electric field correction to the collision integral.
 Lastly, we identify a skew-scattering term as another significant extrinsic contribution.

 We find that although the extrinsic term significantly affects the orbital Hall conductivity $\sigma_{\rm{OHE}}$ of the inversion-symmetric bilayer, the absolute value of $\sigma_{\rm{OHE}}^{\rm{ext}}/\sigma_{\rm{OHE}}^{\rm{int}}$ is smaller compared to the biased noncentrosymmetric bilayer.
 This arises because in the centrosymmetric system, the diagonal elements of the OAM or intraband terms vanish, as expected.
 Consequently, the non-Abelian structure of the OAM results in an orbital Hall conductivity operator with vanishing diagonal elements.
 Therefore, the extrinsic orbital Hall conductivity is limited to contributions from the interband terms of the density matrix, specifically the anomalous extrinsic term.
-Even in this scenario, the extrinsic contribution remains significant.
-For instance, in the electron-doped case, the extrinsic term begins to exceed the intrinsic contribution at $\varepsilon_{\rm F}\approx 2.64$ eV, eventually reaching about 2.7 times the intrinsic value for $\varepsilon_{\rm F}=4$ eV (see Fig.~\ref{fig5}).
+This results in domination of the intrinsic part for smaller but still considerable Fermi energies.
+But even in this scenario, the extrinsic contribution remains significant for larger Fermi energies.
+For instance, in the electron-doped case, the extrinsic term begins to exceed the intrinsic contribution at $\varepsilon_{\rm F}\approx 2.64$ eV, eventually reaching about 1.4 times the intrinsic value for $\varepsilon_{\rm F}=3$ eV (see Fig.~\ref{fig5}).
+A carrier density of $10^{13}-10^{14}$ cm$^{-2}$ is needed to span this Fermi energy range in realistic systems which can be achieved employing ionic liquid gating~\cite{brumme2015first}.
 Interestingly, in the hole-doped case, the extrinsic contribution changes sign with increasing Fermi energy.
-Since this contribution is substantially larger than the intrinsic term away from the gap, the total orbital Hall conductivity also reverses sign.
+Since this contribution eventually becomes larger than the intrinsic term, the total orbital Hall conductivity decreases strongly and can even experience a sign change upon increasing the enery.

 When the inversion symmetry is broken by a gate voltage, the interlayer hopping does not affect the eigenvectors and eigenvalues to first-order perturbation theory.
 As a result, the layers' Hilbert spaces decouple, and the intraband elements of the OAM acquire finite values.
 For the special case of massive Dirac-like Hamiltonians, the off-diagonal terms vanish (Eq.~\eqref{mm}).
-This allows both the diagonal and off-diagonal parts of the density matrix to play significant roles in the extrinsic orbital Hall conductivity, leading to a substantial enhancement such that in this case, for a small gate voltage of 0.2 eV, the extrinsic contribution can exceed the intrinsic term by more than 10 times at $\varepsilon_{\rm F}=4$ eV (see Fig.~\ref{fig5}).
+This allows both the diagonal and off-diagonal parts of the density matrix to play significant roles in the extrinsic orbital Hall conductivity, leading to a substantial enhancement such that in this case, for a small gate voltage of 0.2 eV, the extrinsic contribution can exceed the intrinsic term by more than 7 times at $\varepsilon_{\rm F}=3$ eV (see Fig.~\ref{fig5}).

 Notably, this difference in extrinsic contributions between the unbiased and biased cases arises from the fundamentally distinct nature of the OMM and OAM operators.
 For smaller values of the interlayer hopping, even a small gate voltage can drastically alter the value and behavior of the total orbital Hall conductivity.
 It is also important to note that, as all extrinsic terms are Fermi surface effects, the in-gap orbital Hall plateau remains robust against extrinsic contributions.